freemansoft/NFRs/README.md

 # NFRs
 Non Functional Requirements are architecturally significant requrements because they impact the system architecture.
 They are properties of a system that sit outside of specific business features or functionality.
 NFRs are sometimes called _constraints_.
 Other times they are called _Quality Attributes_.
-These constraints do change the shape of an architecture or design.
+Constraints generally change the shape of an architecture or design.

 NFRs are requirements that do not related to business functionality.
 The relate to attributes like reliability, efficiencey, portability.
 > [when the non-functional requirements are done well, you may eliminate 50 to 80 percent of product defects.](https://www.jamasoftware.com/requirements-management-guide/writing-requirements/how-non-functional-requirements-impact-product-development)